The Masters Apprentices: 1971–1972: A Toast to Panama Red

-Returning to Abbey Road in September 1971, the band were reunited with Jarratt and Brown plus engineer (and Sgt Pepper's veteran) Richard Lush.
+Returning to Abbey Road in September 1971, the band were reunited with Jarratt and Brown plus engineer (and Sgt.
+Pepper's Lonely Hearts Club Band veteran) Richard Lush.
 Most of the new album was recorded in Studio Two at the same time that John Lennon was making his John Lennon/Plastic Ono Band album in Studio One.

 According to Wheatley, one of the Masters Apprentices' tracks, "Games We Play", was recorded at George Martin's Air Studios, with Martin himself conducting the children's choir which features on the second part of the track.
 The album was titled A Toast to Panama Red, in homage to the Central American variety of marijuana.
 The album was lauded as one of the best Australian progressive releases, but it was largely ignored at the time.
 Sales were hindered by the lurid cover, which even Keays later admitted was not an ideal choice, being as garish as Choice Cuts was tasteful.
 Designed and painted by Keays, it was evidently a dig at the UK and featured a grotesque psychedelic caricature of a bulldog's head wearing a Union Jack eye patch, its ears are skewered by an arrow from which dangles a tag emblazoned with the album's title.

 The band played sporadic shows to support the album, which was well-reviewed in UK, but EMI Australia did little to promote them.
 Although Keays' recollections are more positive, Wheatley's own account of the album sessions is that they were an unhappy experience for him.
 He had a bad LSD trip the night before they went into the studio and began the recording in a negative frame of mind.
 Tensions mounted steadily during the recording and Wheatley did not play on some of the tracks, with his parts covered by Ford.
 According to Keays, Wheatley had been working part-time at a management agency over the previous few months and had insufficient time to rehearse because of his day job.